 - Cup sets etc.

 Brothers and sisters who are far from each other send the Rakhi and gifts through courier service.
-Brother gives the surprise to sister by delivering the online gifts.
+Brother gives the surprise to the sister by delivering online gifts.

 In India, Muslims, Sikhs, and Christian also began to celebrate Raksha Bandhan.
-Raksha Bandhan is also regarded as the festival which brings mutual cooperation and harmony in the society.
-It is the festival celebrates the love, craziness, and pampered between brother and sister.
+Raksha Bandhan is also regarded as the festival which brings cooperation and harmony in the society.
+It is the festival that celebrates the love, craziness, and pampered between brother and sister.

 The day of Rakhi in India

 On the day of Raksha Bandhan, the celebration of this auspicious occasion begin with the break of the day.
-After taking shower in the early morning, people get prepared by wearing new and traditional clothes and get together for worship.
+After taking a shower in the early morning, people get prepared by wearing new and traditional clothes and get together for worship.

 In return, brothers coddle their sisters and give beautiful and attractive presents to lure them while making a promise to take care of her and stand by her in any conditions.

-Once these rituals are over, the entire family get together to have even more fun and happiness.
+Once these rituals are over, the entire family gets together to have even more fun and happiness.
 Once the rituals are over, family members share tasty foods, sweets, gifts, and dance with the sound of the music as well.
 It is a day to recall all the unforgettable time that is spent together for those who are far away from their family members as well.

-A very famous author, Rabindranath Tagore has referred to rakhi as ‘RakhiMahotsavas’ to propagate the e.motions of brotherhood among the people He also believed that the this will appeal trust and feeling of peaceful coexistence.
+A very famous author, Rabindranath Tagore has referred to rakhi as ‘RakhiMahotsavas’ to propagate the e.motions of brotherhood among the people He also believed that this will appeal trust and feeling of peaceful coexistence.

-Rakhi or Raksha Bandhan is a sacred bond that desires devotion from each people celebrating; especially among brother and sisters, or between friends, it represents a sentiment that is herbal.
+Rakhi or Raksha Bandhan is a sacred bond that desires devotion from each people celebrating; especially among brothers and sisters, or between friends, it represents a sentiment that is herbal.

-Rakhi is consequently the symbol of a sacred bond that demands devotion from each aspect. might also it be between brother and sisters, or among enthusiasts or between friends, it represents a sentiment this is natural.
+Rakhi is consequently the symbol of a sacred bond that demands devotion from each aspect. might also be between brother and sisters, or among enthusiasts or between friends, it represents a sentiment this is natural.

 Hindus believe it with a lot of reverence that it’s miles now one in all the most important fairs that Hindus from all over the world have fun. mainly it celebrates the bond between brothers and sisters.
 It is meant to make the connection between brother and sisters an awful lot deeper and full of duty on both facets.

-This manner, unique legends, and a stunning sentiment this is behind the ritual itself are what makes Rakhi as special as it is right now.
+This manner, unique legends, and a stunning sentiment this is behind the ritual itself are what make Rakhi as special as it is right now.
 Celebrated through Hindus all around the international, it is the party of dating and duties associated with it.

 Hence, Rakhi is one of the most beautiful and happy festivals that is celebrated with lots of enthusiasm by all the Hindus.
 Indians specifically celebrate this festival with lots of rejoicing.

-Maharastra is one of the states of India, where Raksha Bandhan is celebrated with coconut day festival ( Narali Purnima).
-The fishermen community, kilos of the coastal state offers prayers to lord Varun the god of the sea of Hindus, for blessings.
+Maharastra is one of the states of India, where Raksha Bandhan is celebrated with a coconut day festival ( Narali Purnima).
+The fishermen community, kilos of the coastal state offers prayers to Lord Varun the god of the sea of Hindus, for blessings.

 West Bengal and Odisha;

-Sisters tie rakhi on the wrist of brother wishing his long life, good health, and better future.
+Sisters tie rakhi on the wrist of brother wishing his long life, good health, and a better future.
 All the offices, schools, the community celebrates Raksha Bandhan with a new hope of mutuality and harmony.

-Along with the festival of Raksha Bandhan, people celebrate the festival of salono in Haryana district of India.
+Along with the festival of Raksha Bandhan, people celebrate the festival of Salono in Haryana district of India.
 Salono is celebrated by people and especially priests tying scared threads in the wrist of people against evil.

 Gujarati people believe that Lord Shiva is the symbol of destruction, and will destroy all types of negativity and bring prosperity to the earth.
 People enjoy the festival with more enthusiasm and excitement.

 Bihar, Jharkhand and Madhya Pradesh

-People of Bihar, Jharkhand and Madhya Pradesh call Shravani or kajal.
-This festival has special significance to farmers and women’s.
+People of Bihar, Jharkhand, and Madhya Pradesh call Shravani or kajal.
+This festival has special significance for farmers and women.
 An interesting aspect is that women who gave birth to a male child can perform the rituals to this day.